MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/deepdive-define-and-use-compute-contexts.md

     Defining a compute context does not affect any other generic R computations that you might perform on your workstation, and does not change the source of the data.
 For example, you could define a local text file as the data source but change the compute context to SQL Server and do all your reading and summaries on the data on the SQL Server computer.

-5. Activate the remote server.
+5. Activate the remote compute context.

     ```R
     rxSetComputeContext(sqlCompute)
     ```

-6. Return information about the compute context, including its properties:
+6. Return information about the compute context, including its properties.

     ```R
     rxGetComputeContext()
     ```

-7. Reset the compute context back to the local computer by specifying the "local" keyword.
+7. Reset the compute context back to the local computer by specifying the "local" keyword (the next lesson demonstrates using the remote compute context).

     ```R
     rxSetComputeContext("local")